Building record MDR16360 - Crow Trees, Makeney Road, Dufffield

 Full Description

-A Grade II listed 17th century house that was re-fronted in the early 18th century, with additions from the mid 19th century.
-Built of red brick and coursed squared gritstone with gritstone dressings and plain tile roofs with chamfered stone coped gables with plain kneelers.
-There are three brick gable chimney-stacks and one stone gable chimney stack, stone quoins and to the front elevation a first floor stone band.
-The house has two and three storeys.
-There is a central doorway with a moulded stone surround and raised and fielded panelled door, flanked on each side by glazing bar sash windows in moulded architraves.
-There are three similar but smaller windows above and three similar but smaller windows in plain stone surrounds, above again.
-The interior has a staircase with wavy split balusters, altered in the 19th century, raised and fielded panelled doors and shutters, and in an upstairs room an early 18th century chimneypiece with fluted pilasters and keyblocks.
-See List Description for further details.
+Crow Trees, Makeney Road, Duffield, a 17th century building.
+From the National Heritage List for England: 'SK 34 SW 3/11 13.2.67 PARISH OF DUFFIELD MAKENEY ROAD (South Side) Crow Trees GV II House.
+C17, refronted early C18, additions mid C19.
+Red brick and coursed squared gritstone with gritstone dressings.
+Plain tile roofs with chamfered stone coped gables with plain kneelers.
+Three brick gable stacks and one stone gable stack.
+Stone quoins and to front elevation a first floor stone band.
+Two and three storeys.
+North west elevation of five bays, 1-3-1.
+Centre three bays of three storeys.
+Central doorway with moulded stone surround and raised and fielded panelled door.
+Flanked on each side by glazing bar sashes in moulded architraves.
+Three similar but smaller windows above and three similar but smaller windows in plain stone surrounds, above again.
+Lower C19 bay to right with a glazing bar sash to the first floor.
+Lower bay to left with one glazing bar sash.
+Irregular rear elevation with stone ground floor with brick above.
+Interior has a staircase with wavy splat balusters, altered in C19.
+Raised and fielded panelled doors and shutters.
+In an upstairs room an early C18 chimneypiece with fluted pilasters and keyblocks.
+Listing NGR: SK3458842824.'
 (1)

 Sources/Archives (1)